Eighty Years' War, 1576–1579: Holland's defensive preparations and Amsterdam's Alteratie (1576–1578)

 Holland had started the construction of a ring defence of trace-italienne type fortresses to stop Spanish armies roaming around in their lands.
 Among the new fortresses were Geertruidenberg, Zevenbergschen Hoek (both across the Hollands Diep in Brabant, as the north bank of that estuary was sparsely populated), Gorinchem, Loevestein castle and Woudrichem (at important confluences of rivers), Muiden and Naarden (on the eastern approaches of Amsterdam).

 The remaining royalist cities in Holland were won over to the rebel cause.
 Haarlem, Weesp and Muiden swore allegiance to Orange as stadtholder for the States-General on 22 January 1577.
 Amsterdam proved more difficult, as the city government was more defiantly royalist.
 Additionally, it had cause for complaint as the Sea-Beggar navy continued to informally blockade Amsterdam's trade in contravention of the Pacification.
 When help from Don Juan proved infeasible, Amsterdam sued for an arrangement in September 1577.
 The States of Holland, however, preferred to subdue the city by force, instead of engaging in negotiations (despite Orange's imprecations).
-Dutch troops started to invest Amsterdam, but thanks to mediation by the States of Utrecht (a province that had been consistently on the royalist side during the Rebellion) a "Satisfaction" was agreed on 8 February 1578.
+Rebel troops started to invest Amsterdam, but thanks to mediation by the States of Utrecht (a province that had been consistently on the royalist side during the Rebellion) a "Satisfaction" was agreed on 8 February 1578.
 Calvinist exiles were to be allowed to return, but they would not be free to worship according to their preference; only the Catholic religion would be practiced.
 This was the mirror image of conditions elsewhere in Holland.
 The old militias would be re-formed, and Amsterdam would not be liable for debts of the States contracted during the Rebellion.
 However, after the exiles returned, they staged a bloodless coup on 24 May 1578, ousting the city government and expelling its members from the city.
-This so-called "Alteratie" brought Amsterdam again fully into the fold of the Dutch province, and eliminated the strategically dangerous chink it had formed in its armour.
+This so-called "Alteratie" brought Amsterdam again fully into the fold of the northern Netherlandish province, and eliminated the strategically dangerous chink it had formed in its armour.

 Alliances between Holland, Utrecht and Gelderland were created to increase border defence.
 This left many cities in Holland over-garrisoned, and companies of mercenaries were given in the service of the States-General.
 This allowed for the establishment of garrisons in the Southern provinces (including in Mechelen, Antwerp, Brussels and Maastricht) and fighting Hierges from Utrecht; additionally, it convinced the German soldiers of Nicholas von Polweiler to surrender Kampen (20 July 1578) and Deventer (18 November 1578) in Overijssel.
 At the same time, 12 companies of Hollandic soldiers were unsuccessful in their siege of Roermond in Upper Guelders in 1577–1578; the royal garrison sallied forth and drove off the besiegers in January 1578.